 Our ordinary shares were first publicly offered in our initial public offering in September 2014, at a price of \$12.00 per share, and our ordinary shares have subsequently traded as high as \$43.71 per share and as low as \$0.17 per share through February 1, 2019.
 The market price of our ordinary shares could be highly volatile and may fluctuate substantially as a result of many factors.
 Moreover, while there is no established public trading market for the warrants offered in our follow-on public offering completed in November 2016, and we do not expect one to develop, our ordinary shares will be issuable pursuant to exercise of these warrants.
-Because the warrants are exercisable into our ordinary shares, volatility or a reduction in the market price of our ordinary shares include, but are not limited to:
+Because the warrants are exercisable into our ordinary shares, volatility or a reduction in the market price of our ordinary shares could have an adverse effect on the trading price of the warrants.
+Factors which may cause fluctuations in the price of our ordinary shares include, but are not limited to: